gramineproject/graphene/CONTRIBUTING.rst

    (ideally, using ``git commit --fixup``).
 Loop to point 4. until the PR is approved (see :ref:`merging_policy`).
 #.
 One of the maintainers squashes fix-up commits with original ones, rebases
-   them onto the current master and force-pushes it to share and test the final version of the changes.
+   the branch onto the current master and force-pushes the branch to GitHub to share.

 .. _merging_policy: